 - I took quite a bit of time to really just “look” at the mosaic murals as I walked through the castle the last time I was there.
 The murals depict the story of Cinderella.
 Such beautiful work!
 So much time and effort was taken by the Imagineers on this project.
 It was designed by Dorothea Redmond, a Disney Imagineer.
 The Imagineer team along with the mosaic artist, Hanns-Joachim Scharff, completed all five panels in 22 months.
 There are over 300,000 mosaic pieces with a large array of materials and a 500-color palette.
 I was surprised to learn that some of the tiles contain real silver and gold!

 - I have never experienced this, but I know people who have experienced the “Kiss Goodnight”.
-They, just so happen, to have been near the castle on their way out of the park about 30 minutes after the park officially closed.
+They were near the castle on their way out of the park about 30 minutes after the park officially closed.
 There is a recording of Roy Disney’s dedication speech along with special effects.
 It ends with “When You Wish upon a Star” and then the castle goes dark.
 This is the “Kiss Goodnight”.